scie1006-2023/comp/workshop2.md

 - MongoDB connection string (the uri)
 -  **`sensor.py`**
 - MongoDB Atlas Dashboard Link (with two charts)

-## Discussion
-Question: What kinds of statistics or visualisations are possible after collecting the sensor data?
+- Discussion Question: What kinds of statistics or visualisations are possible after collecting the sensor data?
-- Answer the discussion question in the Moodle submission box.

 <div style="page-break-after: always;"></div>